Rich Dad Poor Dad Summary

 Did you learn about money in school?
 Me neither.
 I didn’t even learn anything about it in college or dental school.

-During that time I received zero education on money.
-Now that I think about it, it’s really troubling and a wonder why so many of us get out in student loan debt that cripples us.
+During that time, I received zero education in money.
+Now that I think about it, it’s troubling, and I wonder why so many of us get out of student loan debt that cripples us.

-Because we learn nothing about financial literacy in schools, most of the time we get it from our parents.
-Maybe that’s one of the reasons the above statement is true?
+Because we learn nothing about financial literacy in schools, we usually get it from our parents.
+Maybe that’s one of the reasons the above statement is true.

-In his book, Kiyosaki also heard about the richer getting richer and poor losing money growing up and wanted to share his story about what he learned about wealth.
+In his book, Kiyosaki also heard about the rich getting richer and the poor losing money growing up and wanted to share his story about what he learned about wealth.

-Interestingly, he learned it from two people, his “rich dad” who was actually his best friend’s dad and his “poor dad” who was his real father.
+Interestingly, he learned it from two people: his “rich dad,” who was his best friend’s dad, and his “poor dad,” who was his real father.

 Rich Dad vs Poor Dad